KieranBrantnerMagee/azure-sdk-track1-classifier/README.md

 Contains the assorted miscellaneous helper functions used elsewhere; file name parsers, corpus and metadata fetchers, etc.
 ### constants.py
 Various enums (e.g. `Language`) and other invariants used in the model.
+### settings.py
+Like constants, but settings that can be modified at runtime. (e.g. cache path)
 > **Note:** Above are the core files.
 Below are ancillary.
 ## \_\_main\_\_.py
 Contains logic for command-line runnability of this package.  (e.g. running via python -m azureSDKTrackClassifier)